Book Club: The Next Chapter

 Book Club: The Next Chapter is a 2023 American romantic comedy film written and directed by Bill Holderman.
 It serves as a sequel to Book Club (2018).
-The film stars Diane Keaton, Jane Fonda, Candice Bergen and Mary Steenburgen, Craig T. Nelson, Giancarlo Giannini, Andy García, and Don Johnson.
+The film stars Diane Keaton, Jane Fonda, Candice Bergen, Mary Steenburgen, Craig T. Nelson, Giancarlo Giannini, Andy García, and Don Johnson.

 Book Club: The Next Chapter was released in the United States on May 12, 2023, by Focus Features.
 The film received mixed reviews from critics and has grossed $29 million worldwide.

 Plot

 The four friends in the book club meet in person after COVID-19 forced them to switch their monthly meetings to Zoom calls.
 During that time, Sharon retires as a judge, Carol's husband Bruce suffers a heart attack, and Carol has to close her Italian restaurant.

 Vivian, who has been confined with Arthur, reveals their engagement once the confinement is over and the club can meet again in person.
 Carol reminds them of a trip to Italy they did not go on years previously, so now that the travel ban is lifted, she proposes that they take a bachelorette trip to Italy culminating in the final destination in Tuscany.
 At first the three friends resist, but Arthur encourages Vivian to go, Sharon's cat dies, and Mitchell encourages Diane to go.

 The four thoroughly enjoy their stay in Rome, sightseeing, man watching, being admired by the locals and shopping for Vivian's wedding gown.
 A street artist assures them a trip to Venice is a must for tourists, so they take a train.
 At the station, they hand over their luggage to the “porters” at the station, not realizing they are thieves.

 Diane loses the urn containing her deceased husband Harry's ashes, which she has illegally brought into the country, hidden in her suitcase.
 Sharon calls the police chief who attends them lazy for his treatment of the theft.
 Carol points out that their experience is like what happened to a character in Paolo Coelho's The Alchemist, so they should treat it as part of their adventure too.

 Vivian's hotel connections get them nice accommodations in Venice.
 In a bar, Sharon meets Ousmane, a retired philosophy professor who invites the foursome to dinner.
 The venue turns out to be famed Chef Gianni's cooking school, and he and Carol are blown away by the surprise of seeing each other again.